MelonKony/millmint/site/factbook/bulletin/ludic-productivity.md

 Play arises naturally in Vekllei because the mechanisms of its social economy limit the kind of industrialisation that strips culture of playfulness.
 For example, films made in Vekllei are almost all low-budget, small-scale affairs.
 It is a scene dominated by amateurs with a camera, who have to work strenuously to meet the production values of even small-time Hollywood features.

 Vekllei filmmakers cannot pay actors or rent sets, because they have no money.
 In any ambition, no matter how amateur, they leverage social relationships and hard work to achieve what they want.
-Because of these circumstances they sometimes have to put more effort in than foreigners to achieve their goals -- and demonstrate that play can be hard work.
+Because of these circumstances they sometimes have to put more effort in than foreigners to achieve their goals -- and in doing so demonstrate that play can be hard work.
 {{</note>}}

 Vekllei people sometimes lament their provincial, aspirational culture, derisively calling it pretentious ('arthouse') or backwards ('shoddy').
 They have a lot in common with Americans in their good-natured optimism.
 But these economic limitations also prevent the industrialisation of cinema, and so in place of industry is the spontaneity and self-asserting nature of play.
 It is a good example of how economic structure can impart cultural traits, and vice-versa.
 It is not just that their culture encourages play; play is in fact an response to their economic reality.